-- Is there anything extra you would do for your customer, to make him as happy and satisfied as possible?
+- Is there anything extra you would do for your customer?

 - If a customer buys two items, each for $7.73, and gives you $20 bill, what would be the change?

-- What plays the key role in the success of any retail business?
+- What plays the key role in a success of a retail business?
 Price, product value, or communication?

 - Is there any group of customers you may struggle to deal with?

 - There is a colleague you have a difficult time with.
-How would you handle it?
+How would you handle the situation?

 - If another co-worker were gossiping about someone else something which is untrue, how would you react?